 Network marketing is no different.
 You will ALWAYS have attrition and turnover in your team, regardless of what you do, or don’t do.
 It’s a tough pill to swallow, but it’s the truth.
 The sooner you can accept that the better.

 Every year, MOST of your team members will quit.
 In most cases, it will be 50 to 80 percent of your entire organization.
-If you have 100 people on your team this year, and no new people join, you will probably only have 20 to 50 people left by the end of the year.
-That’s why new lifeblood is so important in this business.
+If you have 100 people on your team this year, and no new people join, you will probably only have 20 to 50 people left on your team by the end of the year.
+That’s why new sponsoring new reps is so important in this business.

 People quit network marketing for a variety of reasons.
 Some people quit because of divorce.
 Others get married.
 Some simply lose interest.
 Some people get sick.
 Some folks lose their jobs.
 Some people die.
 Others get promoted in their career.
 Others find a different home business.